-- Shopping centres (23% deem very inappropriate) - 2.
-Community events/groups (12%)
+- 1. Shopping centres (48%) - 2.
+Community events/groups (27%)

 Australians who identify with Christianity suggested the third least appropriate place is social media; non-Christians say this is universities.
 The degree to which Australians identifying with Christianity and non-Christians consider these spaces as inappropriate, however, is significantly different.